pingcap/docs/tidb-control.md

 ## Get TiDB Control

-You can get TiDB Control using the following two methods.
+You can get TiDB Control by installing it using TiUP or by compiling it from source code.

 ### Install TiDB Control using TiUP